ALL FIELDS REQUIRED*

 The purpose of the interactive process is to determine what reasonable accommodation is required.
 Once a reasonable accommodation request has been granted, the employer has a duty to provide it.
 The employee does not have an ongoing to duty to ask for the reasonable accommodation to be provided again.

-If you believe you have been denied a reasonable accommodation at work, or denied a good faith interactive process, feel free to contact The Law Office of Omid Nosrati at 310-553-5630 for a free case evaluation now.
+If you believe you have been denied a reasonable accommodation at work, or denied a good faith interactive process, feel free to contact Nosratilaw, A Professional Law Corporation at 310-553-5630 for a free case evaluation now.